thuphuongle24/SQLDataCleaning/README.md

 <img width="700" height="555" alt="image" src="https://github.com/user-attachments/assets/12518fe3-01a1-4e6b-85bf-c10813620c46" />

 #### Recommendations
 - Companies and investors should closely monitor industries with historically high layoffs, such as Food, Travel, and Real Estate, as well as smaller or early-stage firms.
 - Funding levels and company stage can serve as strong indicators of workforce stability.
 - Using regional dashboards and monthly trend analysis can guide hiring, expansion, and investment decisions to anticipate and mitigate workforce reductions.

+## Assumptions and Caveats
+- **Geographic coverage bias**: The dataset appears to be more comprehensive for the US and Europe, while data from Asia (particularly China, India, and Southeast Asia) may be underreported.
+Insights may therefore reflect Western labor market trends more strongly.
+- **Company size representation**: Larger, publicly visible companies are more likely to be reported in layoff statistics, whereas layoffs in small or private firms may not be captured at the same level of detail.
+- **Industry classification overlap**: Some companies operate across multiple industries (e.g., Amazon in both retail and tech).
+For the purpose of analysis, we assumed a single dominant industry classification, which may oversimplify reality.